merchantprotocol/Total-Widget-Control/readme.txt

 = What features does Total Widget Control Provide? =

-TWC provides numeroius very helpful features for dynamically managing your website and it's widgets.
+TWC provides numerous very helpful features for dynamically managing your website and it's widgets.
 The following are just a couple of the features you will find:

 * "Dynamic Sidebars" apply widgets to any page, post, category, or custom listing type.
 * "Widget Themes" Quickly change the design for any widget by selecting from a dropdown list of your predesigned widget styles.